Loss of memory, amputation of fingers, panic attacks: how COVID-19 changed the life of recovered

 Palmer says people need to understand: the battle with COVID-19 does not end when survivors leave the hospital.

-“I am a very strong, independent young woman, and I was crippled by fear,” she says.
+“I am a very strong, independent young woman, and I was crippled with fear,” she says.

 “It's like a dragon who is waiting to eat you alive”

 For 11 days, Patricia Cruz Elostta lay in bed in a field hospital located in New York City Central Park to treat patients with coronavirus.
 Cold air penetrated the tents scattered around the hospital, and thunderstorms shook the air around him.
 From time to time, she could hear other patients suffocating and dying.